wesley5311/run-from-h1/readme.md

 # Run-From-H1
-A tool that runs python code found in the <h1> tag of a HTML page on your computer
+A tool that runs python code found in the h1 tags of a HTML page on your computer

 ## How to use
 Run main.py, enter desired web URL, and let it run.
 Commands found in the URLs will be ran every 30 seconds until the program is closed.